Max Roser

-Max Roser (born 1983) is an economist and philosopher who focuses on large global problems such as poverty, disease, hunger, climate change, war, existential risks, and inequality.
+Max Roser (born 1983) is a German economist and philosopher who focuses on global problems such as poverty, disease, hunger, climate change, war, existential risks, and inequality.

-Roser is a professor at the University of Oxford, where he directs the program on global development, based at the Oxford Martin School.
+Roser is a professor at the University of Oxford, he directs the program on global development, at the Oxford Martin School.
 He is the founder and director of the research publication Our World in Data.

-In 2025, he received an honorary doctorate from the Universities of KU Leuven and UCLouvain.
+In 2025, he received an honorary doctorate from the Belgian Universities of KU Leuven and UCLouvain.

 Early life and education

 Roser was born in Kirchheimbolanden, Germany, a village close to the border with France.
 In 1999, he and a friend won a prize in the German youth science competition Jugend forscht with a model of a self-navigating vacuum cleaner.
 According to Der Spiegel, in his youth he undertook extended travel, including along the Nile and across the Himalayas and the Andes.

 He has two undergraduate degrees (in geoscience and philosophy) and two master's degrees (in economics and philosophy).
 Roser completed his doctoral dissertation in 2011 at the University of Innsbruck in Austria.